Shadark/cookiecutter-rimworld-mod-development/README.md

 - Harmony Integration
 - Git Integration
 - Option to debug in borderless window
-- Refactored solution for clarity
+- Refactored solution for clarity (especially with About.xml)
+- Some other small QOL tweaks

 # Install/Setup